dbartholomae/lambda-middleware/packages/http-header-normalizer/README.md

 [![dependency status](https://david-dm.org/dbartholomae/lambda-middleware.svg?theme=shields.io)](https://david-dm.org/dbartholomae/lambda-middleware)
 [![devDependency status](https://david-dm.org/dbartholomae/lambda-middleware/dev-status.svg)](https://david-dm.org/dbartholomae/lambda-middleware?type=dev)

-Middleware for AWS lambdas that normalizes headers to lower-case
+Middleware for AWS lambdas that normalizes headers to lower-case and referer to referrer and vice-versa.
+If you are used to [the corresponding middy middleware](https://www.npmjs.com/package/@middy/http-header-normalizer), please note that this middleware acts differently as it does not hold an exception list and converts everything to lower-case.

 ## Lambda middleware